 In one is a collection of gable stones, the illustrated carved plaques that used to label houses before Napoleon started assigning house numbers.

-Just around the corner, another courtyard hosts a café with a terrace that overlooks a free outdoor exhibition about the building’s orphanage history.More Info (click to expand)
+Just around the corner, another courtyard hosts a café with a terrace that overlooks a free outdoor exhibition about the building’s orphanage history.More Info (click to show all)

 14. Enter Virtual Reality